sungeunbae/swc_vuw2015/sql-novice-world/06-agg.md

     (it doesn't matter which ones,
     since they're all equal).

-> ## Counting British Commonwealth countries {.challenge}
+> ## Counting countries represented by the Queen {.challenge}
 >
-> How many countries have "Elisabeth II" as the head of state and what is their average life expectancy?
+> How many countries have "Elizabeth II" as the head of state and what is their average life expectancy?

 > ## Averaging with NULL {.challenge}
 >